Written by: Milica Bokšan

 #5 Serbian Vs Croatian: Intonation

-In both countries there is a vast array of regional dialects, and, depending on the area you are in, you will find people using different words for the same thing or having a different accent.
+In both countries, there is a vast array of regional dialects, and depending on the area, you will find people using different words for the same thing or having a different accent.

-Some say that the Croatian language sounds a little bit softer than Serbian, but it is ungrateful to have others describe it to you.
+Some say that the Croatian language sounds slightly softer than Serbian, but it is ungrateful to have others describe it to you.

-You will see the difference best when you listen to them for yourself, so you will be able to draw your conclusion: Are Serbian and Croatian the same language?
+You will see the difference best when you listen to them for yourself, so you can conclude: Are Serbian and Croatian the same language?

 For this research, we suggest that you first listen to Serbian and Croatian music artists one after the other.
 And then, when you get an impression, you can also watch an old film from the area of the former Yugoslavia.
 We suggest you start with comedies.